Paul Lukin (b.1980)

 — Paul Lukin

-His work has been exhibited internationally, including at Somerset House in London in 2019.
+His work has been published in National Geographic, BBC, The Times, Newsweek, L’Œil de la Photographie, and Black+White Photography Magazine, and exhibited internationally, including at Somerset House, London.
 He was twice named an Invitee Artist by the European Cultural Center for the Venice Art Biennale (2019, 2021).
-In 2026 he was selected as a guest photographer at the Xposure International Photography Festival, exhibiting alongside world-renowned photographers.

-He lives and works in Bangkok, where he continues to explore the fragile space between memory, emotion, and the visible world.
+Lukin also leads workshops, guiding photographers toward a deeper, more personal visual language.
+He lives and works in Bangkok, continuing to explore the fragile space between memory, emotion, and the visible world.